e4och/js-101/README.md

 ### Remove Attribute

 The `.**removeAttribute()**` method will remove an attribute from an HTML element provided that the attribute exists in the first place.
-Attributes like class, id, title etc can be removed
+Attributes like class, id, title, etc can be removed
-This method takes one parameter which is the name of the attribute that we want to remove.
+This method takes one parameter which is the name of the attribute which we want to remove.

 ```html
 <body>